pshrmn/rrc/docs/whenActive.md

 <ActiveLink to='/foo' style={{ color: blue }} /> // style.color = 'red'
 <ActiveLink to='/bar' style={{ color: blue }} /> // style.color = 'blue'
 ```

+---
+**Note:** The above props are used for styling an active component.
+The rest of the props are used for determining if a component _is_ active.

 #### `pathProp`